-FAQ’s About Air Conditioning Sounds: Which Ones Should You Not Ignore?
+Air Conditioning Sound FAQs: Which Ones Should You Not Ignore?

-Over 87% of US homes have some kind of air-conditioning, so it's a good idea to listen to your air conditioning sounds so you know if there is a noticeable sound that's unique or different.
+Over 87% of US homes have some kind of air-conditioning, and it's a good idea to listen to your air conditioning sounds so you can notice when it makes a noise that's unique or different.

 As much as they improve our lifestyle, air conditioning systems have their limitations.
 In fact, even the best air-conditioning units only last 15-20 years.
 You may find that odd squeaks, unique whistles, and faint hums are all part of your experience after you’ve owned your unit for a while.

-This critical air conditioner sound should not get ignored.
-If your air-conditioner emits a high-pitched screaming sound, you need to turn the machine off and call a professional immediately.
+This critical air conditioner sound should not be ignored.
+If your air-conditioner makes a noise similar to a high-pitched screaming sound, you need to turn the machine off and call a professional immediately.

 This sound is likely the result of a refrigeration leak, which can cause permanent damage to your air conditioner.
 It can also damage your family’s health.